jkedra/jkedra.github.io/_drafts/python/kids.md

 [Idle] cannot make it, vim can do it out of the box by setting a ruller (`set ruler`), but this shows only cursor location.

-There are modules for vim (in neobunle and pathogen) do write in Python, lint it, highlight syntax and the line numbering is a minimal feauture.
+There are modules for vim (in neobundle and pathogen) do write in Python, lint it, highlight syntax and the line numbering is a minimal feauture.
 Find them, put them here.

 ### Windows
 Vim windows split work area into to multiple ones.